-If you are not ready to see your Trump loving family this Holiday Season, it is okay.
+If you are not ready to see your Trump loving family this Thanksgiving and holiday season, it is okay.
 Don’t feel guilty.
 Go see your family when you are emotionally, and physically ready to engage.
 Find friends that are going to be your family this Holiday Season.

 If you choose to see your family, let’s go!